haiwera-silk-cd/magento-devdocs/guides/v2.0/release-notes/tech_bull_21-upgrade.md

 *	[Enterprise Edition only: 网页安装向导 upgrade to Magento Commerce version 2.1 with sample data](#tb-upgr-samp-wiz)

 ### Upgrade to Magento Open Source or Commerce version 2.1 *without* sample data {#tb-upgr-nosamp}
 Upgrades to version 2.1 without sample data can fail because of an issue with the Magento `composer-installer` component.
-It doesn't correctly detect code changes and therefore doesn't update the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} and compiled code directories properly.
+It doesn't correctly detect code changes and therefore doesn't update the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} and compiled code directories properly.
 As a result, fatal errors display during the upgrade.

 To address the issue, you must apply a patch.